10 most exciting PC games spotted at the PC Gaming Show 2019

-The PC Gaming Show 2019 defined epic at the Mayan Theater in Los Angeles ahead of E3 2019, and we have the E3 trailers of the top 10 games shown at this PC game-dedicated press conference.
+The PC Gaming Show 2019 was definitely epic at the Mayan Theater in Los Angeles ahead of E3 2019, and we have the E3 trailers of the top 10 games shown at this PC game-dedicated showcase.

 Our PC Gaming Show games list would be too much to fit on one page if we added everything, so we've whittled it down to ten, including long-overdue sequels like Evil Genius 2, Baldur’s Gate 3 and even Shenmue 3.
 They're finally coming out.